-Teachers use positive praise as the most effective strategy for managing behaviour and engaging pupils in their learning.
+Teachers are encouraged to use positive praise as the most effective strategy for managing behaviour and engaging pupils in their learning.
 Pupils will be praised by staff, e.g. "well done" and with, for example, the use of stamps on work and sticker charts.